MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Attend the Resumes Lecture after lunch.
 * By the end of the day, you should a have
   * A complete first draft of your resume (with the exception of a placeholder for your Ruby project)
-  * An first draft of a cover letter.
+  * A first draft of a cover letter.
   * A largely completed JS game with ReadMe in Github.

 NY: